goncalor/SLAE64/1/readme.markdown

     mov rdi, rax

+The return value is moved to RDI for later use in other syscalls.

 ### `bind()`

 Calling [`bind(2)`][man_2_bind] is probably the part of this shellcode most prone to confusion.
 The first argument is the ID (know as "file descriptor") of the socket created by `socket`.